MinoriOgoshi/Clamchowder/README.md

 # Clamchowder

-This is component of creating seashell form.
+This is the project of creating seashell form on Grasshopper and Rhino.